meindonut/photo_map/README.md

 # photo map

-photo_map is a a simple console based app to show the geotags of photos on a map.
+photo_map is a a simple console based app to show geotags of photos on a map.

 ![Screenshot of the example map.](example_map_screenshot.jpg)

 ### How it works:
 - start the exe file
-- type or copy one ore more folder into console
+- copy one ore more folder into console
-- create an excel file like the example to show more information on the map
+- optional: create an excel file (see example) to show more information on the map
-- open map.html and embed it
+- open map.html

 ### Technically:
-- uses exifread to get the geotag
+- uses exifread to get geotags
-- optionally loads an excel file for additional tags
+- optionally loads an excel file for additional makers
 - use folium to show the map

-Was coded in vsode/windows.
+Coded in vsode/windows.

-### PS commands for Windows in virtual venv:
+### install required modules in venv

 `python -m venv .venv`